mrdoob/three.js/.github/CONTRIBUTING.md

 This script will start a local server similar to [threejs.org](https://threejs.org/), but instead will be hosted on your local machine.
 Browse to http://localhost:8080/ to check it out.
 It also automatically creates the ‘build/three.js’ and ‘build/three.module.js’ scripts anytime there is a change within your three.js directory.

 The next most important script runs all the appropriate testing.
+The E-2-E testing is intended to be run by github actions.

     npm test